cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 * The connection must be either vertical or horizontal; diagonal connections of any kind are disallowed.
 * The connection distance must not exceed the bridge range.

-Connections to empty positions are allowed and no warnings are generated.
-When the schematic is build in a Mindustry world and later a bridge of the same type is placed at the target position, the bridge is automatically connected.
+Connections to empty positions are allowed, and no warnings are generated.
+When the schematic is built in a Mindustry world and later a bridge of the same type is placed at the target position, the bridge is automatically connected.

 ### Connecting mass drivers